-While people have the same bones, your skeleton is uniquely yours.
+While people all have the same bones, your skeleton is uniquely yours.
 The same applies to your USP.
 You need to discover the unique twist that sets you apart from your competition.
 That uniqueness is your business bones.

 Then you use your skeleton or bones to build your business success.